cryptax/cryptax.github.io/pages/refused.md

 permalink: /fail/
 ---

 *We all talk about our success with pride and joy.
 Let's not forget we get there because of numerous failures.
 Here is a personal list of conferences where my submissions have been declined.
 Sometimes, I feel they were right (topic not mature yet, not in the scope of the conference etc).
-Sometimes, I was genuinely surprised and still don't understand the decision... but that's the way it is.
+Sometimes, I was genuinely surprised and still don't understand the decision... but that's the way it is!

 ## List of declined submissions